Anna studied psychology, law, English, and animal welfare in college. She is a mother of two and a 2019 bride!

 I have only ever met two of these wonderful creatures at a special horse show when I was on holiday in the South of France near the Dordogne.
 They were getting a lot of attention—as you can imagine—and the first thing I noticed after I got over their adorable curls was how utterly gentle and sweet they were.
 One was gently nuzzling a young girl who must have only been four or five, and the other was enjoying a pat on the nose from a passing stranger.
 They genuinely looked like they were enjoying the whole situation.

 Marwari horses originated in India and are well-known for their inward-facing ears.
 This horse has a naturally ambling gait and comes in a wide range of colours, but pinto seems to be the most common and the most popular with breeders.
 Marwari horses were bred extremely selectively, which resulted in a horse exhibiting incredible hardiness.
-They typically stand between 15 and 16 hands, so they are considered a medium-sized horse.
+They typically stand between 15 and 16 hands, so they are considered medium-sized horses.

 This breed was close to extinction in 1930, but fortunately, due to popular demand, the breed's numbers have increased once again.
-I, for one, am extremely happy about this—I used to ride a Marwari horse at HMS Dryad where I learned to ride.
-He was a tall, handsome gelding with an extremely fancy name (though I've completely forgotten what it was—oops!)
+I, for one, am extremely happy about this—I used to ride a Marwari horse at HMS Dryad, where I learned to ride.
+He was a tall, handsome gelding with an extremely fancy name (though I've completely forgotten what it was—oops!).

 My Marwari always had this wonderful energy, but at the same time seemed to know that the young rider on his back was in need of a good, calm horse.
 When he galloped, his speed was incredible; he would always leave me and any spectators speechless.